Wednesday, September 21st, 2016 | 16 min read

 What’s better than showing up at your customer’s door disguised as a Christmas caroler and asking if they want to see your product catalogue?
 Well…pretty much everything, because that’s really creepy.
 But seriously, here’s the answer: Using a visual platform like Instagram to engage audiences where they’re already consuming content and are most likely to be receptive to your message.

-With 500 million monthly users and a freshly-opened API, Instagram isn’t just a place for people to share fun selfies with their friends; it’s a robust advertising platform on which brands can create their own streams of glossy photos and videos.
-As of this summer, it’s also positioned to take on Snapchat with new Stories features inspired by the chat app.
-(Just like on Snapchat, Instagram Stories lets you string multiple photos and videos together into one package, and the content disappears after 24 hours).
+With 800 million monthly users, Instagram isn’t just a place for people to share fun selfies with their friends; it’s a robust advertising platform on which brands can create their own streams of glossy photos, videos, and content experiences.

 Here’s what you need to know to kickstart your Instagram advertising for the holidays.